tomaszdudek7/airflow_project/README.md

 WORKDIR notebook
 ENTRYPOINT ["python", "-c", "from papermill_runner import PapermillRunner;PapermillRunner().run()"]
 ```
 You may also remove `run.py` as they are no longer required.
-Do

-and finally at top level create `build_images.py`:
+Finally, at the top level of our project, create `build_images.py`:
 ```python
 from json import JSONDecodeError from typing import List